roshinnigandhi/My-projects-on-Splunk/Alerts/Readme.md

 │ └── persistence/
 │
 ├── spl/
-│ └── SPL queries used for alerts
+│ └── spl-queries-used-for-alerts/
 │
 ├── screenshots/
-│ └── Alert triggers and log evidence
+│ └── alert-triggers-and-log-evidence/
 │
 └── mitigation-playbooks/
-└── SOC response actions per alert
+└── soc-response-actions-per-alert/

 ---

-## 🧪 Alert Validation Methodology
+## Alert Validation Methodology
 Each alert was validated using the following approach:
 1. Simulate attacker or suspicious activity on endpoint
 2. Generate real logs (Linux / Windows)